MicrosoftDocs/PlayReady/Docs/Specifications/playready-drm-plugin-for-android-specification.md

 Apps will use this method to pass parameters to PlayReady that are not otherwise possible due to the current design of the plug-in APIs.

-   *  **DeviceStoreName**&mdash;The app must set the location of the device store as a property prior to opening a session.
+   *  **DeviceStoreName** &mdash; The app must set the location of the device store as a property prior to opening a session.
 Then PlayReady will look up the **DeviceStoreName** property upon initializing the DRM Manager during calls to [openSession](#opensession).
 The path to the device store must be accessible to the app like the app's private data directory.
 The property should point to a &lt;path/filename> that should hold the HDS.

-   *  **LicenseChallengeCustomData**&mdash;The app can optionally set this property prior to calls to [getKeyRequest](#getkeyrequest), where PlayReady will look up the property and compose a license acquisition challenge and include the custom data in the request.
+   *  **LicenseChallengeCustomData** &mdash; The app can optionally set this property prior to calls to [getKeyRequest](#getkeyrequest), where PlayReady will look up the property and compose a license acquisition challenge and include the custom data in the request.

-   *  **SecureStopCustomData**&mdash;The app can optionally set this property prior to a call to generate the secure stop challenge.
-PlayReady will look up the property and compose the secure stop challenge and include the custom data in the request.
+   *  **SecureStopCustomData** &mdash; The app can optionally set this property prior to a call to generate the Secure Stop challenge.
+PlayReady will look up the property and compose the Secure Stop challenge and include the custom data in the request.

-   *  **SelectKID**&mdash;In situations where the app has acquired multiple in-memory licenses in a single batch, it can specify a base64 encoded KID for binding.
+   *  **SelectKID** &mdash; In situations where the app has acquired multiple in-memory licenses in a single batch, it can specify a base64 encoded KID for binding.

 ```cpp